 Advantages of Corporate Taxation for LLCs

 In most cases, business owners choose the tax option that yields the lowest tax rate.
 Unfortunately, sole proprietorships and partnerships have higher tax rates than even the highest corporate tax rate.
 If your total taxable income is high, you may want to elect a corporate tax situation for your LLC.

 The biggest benefit of being taxed as a corporation is that you don't have to include all the company's income on your individual tax return.
 In other words, if your LLC has a net profit of $75,000 per year, you must take that entire amount for your tax return.
 If you're taxed as a corporation, however, you can keep some of the profit in the business and not have to pay personal income tax on that profit.

 There are some drawbacks to corporate taxation.
 Double taxation is a major reason why business owners avoid corporate status because it means paying taxes twice: once on the company's income and again at the individual level.
 Still, the decreased tax rate may be significant enough to be a better option.

 Make sure you consult with an accountant or tax professional before changing your tax status.

 If you need help understanding taxes LLC businesses are subject to, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.